mitmedialab/PRG-Group-Map/README.md

 ### Not sure what values are appropriate?

-Hover over a key to see documentation on what values it can take on.
+Hover over a key to see documentation on what values a field can take on.
 Often times they'll be multiple acceptable values, and you can pick which is most convenient to convey the necessary information.

 If you provide a value that typescript doesn't like, it will underline the error in red.
 Hover over it to see a potentially-helpful error message.
 If you aren't able to resolve it, please contact [Parker](https://github.com/pmalacho-mit).